Pumpkin Swirl Cheesecake

 I go into detail about most of the cheesecake filling ingredients below, but here’s an overview of what you’ll need.

-Please make sure to use pumpkin puree and not pumpkin pie filling!
+Please ensure you use pumpkin puree, not pumpkin pie filling.
 The filling won’t work in the recipe.

 Also, I strongly recommend using canned pumpkin puree.
 It’s more consistent than homemade puree because homemade varies so much in how thick it is.